-You and any partner must each expect to earn a salary on average equal to 16 hours at the National Minimum or Living Wage.
+You and any partner must each expect to earn a salary on average at least equal to 16 hours at the National Minimum or Living Wage.
 If you or your partner are on maternity, paternity or adoption leave, or you’re unable to work because you are disabled or have caring responsibilities, you could still be eligible.

 You can’t use tax-free childcare at the same time as childcare vouchers, Universal Credit or Tax Credits.
 You can use it with the 15-hour and 30-hour schemes.

 If you are entitled to Working Tax Credit, and you and any partner are each working at least 16 hours a week, you can claim back up to 70% of your eligible childcare costs for children under 16 (or under 17 for disabled children).

 Tax Credits are being phased in over the next few years.
 If you are already receiving Tax Credits, you can contact HMRC and advise them of your childcare costs.
 If you are making a claim for support for the first time you need to claim assistance via Universal Credit.

 Many parents qualify for assistance with childcare costs via Universal Credit.
 The amounts that can be paid out increased in June 2023, so even if you were advised you didn’t qualify previously, and you have high childcare costs, it is worth checking to see if you might qualify now that these higher thresholds are in place.
 Visit the government website.

 Help to Save is a government saving scheme to support people on tax credits and Universal Credit build their savings.